 Analysing the brain with atlases

-The Human Brain Project uses a new generation of three-dimensional (3D) reference atlases as tools for analyzing and integrating research data.
+The Human Brain Project uses a new generation of three-dimensional (3-D) reference atlases as tools for analysing and integrating research data.

 The human atlases and one of the rodent atlases (WHS rat brain atlas) are developed and maintained by HBP.
 The mouse atlas is provided by the Allen Institute.

-All atlases are embedded in HBP workflows for data registration, visualization, and analysis.
+All atlases are embedded in HBP workflows for data registration, visualisation, and analysis.

 The Big Brain

 A high-resolution whole brain model of the human brain

 An ultrahigh resolution 3D model of a complete human brain (20 micron isotropic resolution), developed in a collaborative effort between the teams of Dr. Katrin Amunts and Dr. Karl Zilles (Forschungszentrum Jülich) and Dr. Alan Evans (Montreal Neurological Institute).
 Based on 7404 digitised histological brain sections, this so far unique reconstruction provides unprecedented neuroanatomical insight.
 The dataset contains a complete grey and white matter classification with corresponding surface reconstructions (Lewis et al., OHBM 2017).